Must Read Sugar Baby Advice, According to 10 Real Sugar Babies

 On a similar note, you need to be comfortable talking about the terms of the arrangement.
 Specifically, money.

-However, being straightforward in your messages or on the first date of how much you’re looking for and how you’ll get paid is the best thing you can do for each other.
+But being straightforward about how much you need and how you’ll get paid is the best thing you can do for each other.

-She turned to doing pay per dates/meet because it’s the easiest form.
+She switched to the Pay Per Meet option because it’s the easiest form.
 It seems like a lot of sugar daddies now lean towards that payment as well.
 This way, you know you’re getting money when you say goodbye at the end of the date.
 If for any reason, someone wants to disappear and not contact the other party again, there are no funds owed and no time lost.

 Your eagerness to see them as much as you can doesn’t determine the fact that a sugar daddy is going to pay you.
 Just figure it out right away so you won’t waste each other’s time if there is a disagreement.